hiker/PSyclone/doc/getting_going.rst

 Environment
 -----------

-In order to use PSyclone (including running the test suite) you will need to tell Python where to find the PSyclone source:
+In order to use PSyclone (including running the test suite and building documentation) you will need to tell Python where to find the PSyclone source and the f2py source (if you have not already done the latter):
 ::

-    > export PYTHONPATH=<PSYCLONEHOME>/src:${PYTHONPATH}
+    > export PYTHONPATH=<PSYCLONEHOME>/src:<PSYCLONEHOME>/f2py_93:${PYTHONPATH}

 Test
 ----

-Once you have the necessary dependencies installed and your environment configured, you can test that things are working by using the PSyclone test suite:
+Once you have the necessary dependencies installed and your environment configured, you can check that things are working by using the PSyclone test suite.
+These tests is not required and can be skipped if preferred:
 ::

     > cd <PSYCLONEHOME>/src/tests